Experiences

 • Getting Around: Local transport in Assam includes buses, taxis, and ferries for river islands.
 Guwahati is well-connected by flights and serves as a good base.

+From the spirited dances of Bihu to the mystical rituals at Kamakhya Temple, Assam’s festivals offer a unique blend of joy, spirituality, and cultural heritage.
+Every celebration is a testament to the diverse traditions that make Assam a magical travel destination.
 Experience the magic of Assam's festivals with Hi Tours!
 Contact Hi Tours to plan a customized trip that immerses you in the soul of Assam.
 Our experts ensure you won’t miss a moment of these vibrant celebrations.
 Get ready to discover Assam's rich cultural tapestry—book with Hi Tours today for an unforgettable journey!